jrpool/learning-os-software/services/identity-management.md

 ### Association

 A user wants to know which other users are in her pod.
-From Slack, she uses the appropriate [slash command](slack-slash-command) to list her pod-mates.
-The "bot" handling requests for the slash command queries the Identity Management service and renders the returned API result to the user via http response.
+From the [Group Collaboration](group-collaboration.md) service, she uses the appropriate command-line interface to list her pod-mates.
+The bot / webhook handling requests for that command queries the Identity Management service and renders the returned API result to the user via http response.

 ## Data Owned